Once you have completed your Application, you are ready to begin the Enrollment Checklist.

 c.
 Visiting Students are limited to a enrolling in a maximum of 18 college credit per semester.

-* All visiting students who have not yet completed a college level math course and whose ACT Math score of 17 or below, will need to take the math portion of the COMPASS.
-Students testing below 19 on the Reading and/or Writing portions of the ACT are encouraged to retake the COMPASS test to see if their score has changed or can be improved.
+* All students who have not yet completed a college level math course and whose ACT Math score of 17 or below, will need to take the math portion of the Accuplacer.
+Students testing below 19 on the Reading and/or Writing portions of the ACT are encouraged to retake the Accuplacer test to see if their score has changed or can be improved.